Bitcoin Smashes It’s All-Time High

 The Cryptocurrency and Blockchain Startup IOHK Builds University Network

 The startup IOHK led by Jeremy and Ethereum co-founder Charles Hoskinson has started a university network of schools dedicated to studying digital currencies and blockchain.
-The partnership with The University of Edinburgh and Tokyo Tech are just the beginning of the university network agenda.
+The partnership with The University of Edinburgh and Tokyo Tech is just the beginning of the university network agenda.
 “IOHK’s partnership with the University of Edinburgh provides unique opportunities for current students to become the next generation of blockchain and cryptography leaders,” explained Wood.
 “As a headquarter for IOHK’s international academic research community, we expect to see the university facilitate innovative projects that drive how businesses and governments approach blockchain and cryptocurrencies.”
 The company plans on collaborating with other schools in the near future.

 The Blockchain Startup Bloq Acqui-Hires Bitcoin Analytic Firm Skry

-The blockchain company Bloq led by Bitcoin Developer Jeff Garzik and Matthew Roszak has just acqui-hired the Skry startup.
-Garzik told Coindesk during the announcement, "The whole thing behind Bloq is we have a wide stack that are sold together as one unit.
-And this gives us a real acceleration of the analytics offering...
-The Skry team and Skry intellectual property and software are really going to give that a jumpstart.
-We were building out an analytics platform, and this is an additive to that package."
+The blockchain company Bloq led by Bitcoin Developer Jeff Garzik and Matthew Roszak have just acqui-hired the Skry startup.
+Garzik told Coindesk during the announcement, “The whole thing behind Bloq is we have a wide stack that is sold together as one unit.
+And this gives us a real acceleration of the analytics offering… The Skry team and Skry intellectual property and software are really going to give that a jumpstart.
+We were building out an analytics platform, and this is an additive to that package.”
 The deal was closed last week, but no other information has been detailed to the public.
 Skry is a company much like Elliptic and others who use blockchain surveillance software to comb the ledgers transactions for abnormal or illicit behavior.